This page explains the situation where the High Court can become a legal guardian for a child under the power of Wardship.

 What happens once a child is made a ward of court?

-Wardship is effective as soon as the court summons is issued, but lapses if not pursued by obtaining a court hearing within 21 days.
+Wardship is effective as soon as the court summons is issued, but lapses if a court hearing is not obtained within 21 days.
 The court officer will send a copy of the application to the Principal Registry to be recorded in the register of wards.